 “Noah’s Ark” by Edward Hicks

-Calmness and peace, rather than action, characterise Hicks’ compositions.
-Many of the shapes and forms in his work appear to be organic, flowing and soft.
+Calmness and peace, rather than action, characterize Hicks’ compositions.
+Many of the shapes and forms in his work appear to be organic, flowing, and soft.
 One must pay close attention to the gestures of animals in his paintings to derive meaning.
 Hicks uses small detail variations as a way to encourage viewers to pay attention to content because they are deliberate and purposeful.

 The first Quakers lived in mid-17th-century England.
 Their movement arose from dissenting Protestant groups, breaking away from the Church of England.
-They emphasised a personal and direct religious experience of Christ, acquired through both spiritual experience and the reading and studying of the Bible.
-Quakers focused their private life on developing behaviour and speech, reflecting emotional purity and the light of God.
+They emphasized a personal and direct religious experience of Christ, acquired through both spiritual experience and the reading and studying of the Bible.
+Quakers focused their private life on developing behavior and speech, reflecting emotional purity and the light of God.

 Edward Hicks (1780 – 1849) was an American folk painter and a religious minister of the Society of Friends, also known as the Quakers.
 He became a Quaker icon because of his paintings.